segmentrouting/polarfly/radix-8-xrd-project/readme.md

 11. Give the routers 1-2 minutes to launch, then proceed to the next step

-#### The current version of containerlab appears to have a bug where some node netns connections are erroneously created.
-Perform the following steps on both upper and lower servers/VMs.
+#### The current version of containerlab appears to have a bug where some nodes' netns connections are erroneously allocated.
+Perform the following steps on both upper and lower servers/VMs to fix the issue.

-1. cd into the util directory and run the find-ints.sh script, which will give a list of error connections
+1. cd into the util directory and run the `*find-ints.sh*` script, which will give a list of error connections
 ```
 cd util
 sudo ./find-ints.sh
 ```

-2. Run the fix-ints.sh script, which will clean up the errors
+2. Run the `*fix-ints.sh*` script, which will clean up the errors
 ```
 sudo./fix-ints.sh
 ```